fieldtrip/website/reference/beamformer_lcmv.md

-  'keepmom'          = remember the estimated dipole moment timeseries, can be 'yes' or 'no' 'keepcov'          = remember the estimated dipole covariance,        can be 'yes' or 'no' 'kurtosis'         = compute the kurtosis of the dipole timeseries,   can be 'yes' or 'no' 'weightnorm'       = normalize the beamformer weights,                can be 'no', 'unitnoisegain' or 'nai'
+  'keepmom'          = remember the estimated dipole moment timeseries, can be 'yes' or 'no' 'keepcov'          = remember the estimated dipole covariance,        can be 'yes' or 'no' 'kurtosis'         = compute the kurtosis of the dipole timeseries,   can be 'yes' or 'no' 'weightnorm'       = normalize the beamformer weights,                can be 'no', 'unitnoisegain', 'arraygain' or 'nai'

- These options influence the forward computation of the leadfield 'reducerank'       = reduce the leadfield rank, can be 'no' or a number (e.g. 2) 'normalize'        = normalize the leadfield 'normalizeparam'   = parameter for depth normalization (default = 0.5)
+ These options influence the forward computation of the leadfield 'reducerank'      = 'no', or number (default = 3 for EEG, 2 for MEG) 'backproject'     = 'yes' or 'no',  determines when reducerank is applied whether the
+                        lower rank leadfield is projected back onto the original linear subspace, or not (default = 'yes') 'normalize'       = 'yes' or 'no' (default = 'no') 'normalizeparam'  = depth normalization parameter (default = 0.5) 'weight'          = number or Nx1 vector, weight for each dipole position to compensate for the size of the corresponding patch (default = 1)

+ These options influence the mathematical inversion of the covariance matrix 'lambda'           = regularisation parameter 'kappa'            = parameter for covariance matrix inversion 'tol'              = parameter for covariance matrix inversion

  If the dipole definition only specifies the dipole location, a rotating dipole (regional source) is assumed on each location.
 If a dipole moment